ZurichMedTech/model-intelligence/docs/getting-started.md

 - Try the [Tutorials](tutorials/overview.md) for hands-on experience
 - Review the [Manual](manual/hypertool-creation.md) for detailed documentation

-No additional software installation is required - everything runs directly in your web browser through the Sim4Life.web interface.
+No additional software installation is required - everything runs directly in your web browser through the Sim4Life Web interface.

 For information on obtaining an account and accessing these platforms, visit [sim4life.swiss](https://sim4life.swiss).